 The M16 is still in use but has mainly been replaced by the M4 (US Army), the M14 EBR, and the M14 Socom (Navy SEALS).
-The reason for this is because the latter three are carbines and are overall better tactical weapons that allow for close-quarter battles (CQB).
+This is because the latter three are carbines and are overall better tactical weapons that allow for close-quarter battles (CQB).

-They are more maneuverable, due to lightweight bodies, shorter barrels, and overall size and often come equipped with adjustable parts (the M4 has an adjustable stock).
+They are more maneuverable due to lightweight bodies, shorter barrels, and overall size and often come equipped with adjustable parts (the M4 has a flexible stock).
 All this allows for easier handling and makes the weapon less cumbersome.

-The M16 is being gradually replaced but its design is still being recycled, again and again, improving its mechanism to increase reliability, and the (probably) the only small arms manufacturer that is responsible for that is the United Defense Manufacturing Corp (UDMC).
+The M16 is being gradually replaced, but its design is still being recycled, again and again, improving its mechanism to increase reliability.
+The (probably) only small arms manufacturer responsible for that is the United Defense Manufacturing Corp (UDMC).

 Technical specifications: Colt M16A2

 |Effective firing range:||800 m (875 yds) (area target)|